Ched Evans: Hartlepool United

 In December 2014, Hartlepool United manager Ronnie Moore said that he would like Evans to join the club.
 The comment brought criticism from Hartlepool's MP, Iain Wright, who described Evans as a "pariah".
 The club later followed up this headline with a statement saying that Hartlepool does not wish to sign Evans.

 Hibernians

-On 2 January 2015, Hibernians of the Maltese Premier League, through their English vice-president Stephen Vaughan, announced that they had offered Evans a contract up to the end of the season.
+On 2 January 2015, Hibernians of the Maltese Premier League, through their English vice-president, the criminal Stephen Vaughan, announced that they had offered Evans a contract up to the end of the season.
 The British Ministry of Justice said that such a move would not be possible as Evans was a convicted sex offender on licence and, as such, barred from working abroad.
 Malta's Prime Minister, Joseph Muscat, warned Hibernians that hiring Evans could affect the whole country's reputation, while Justice Minister Owen Bonnici stated that Evans had a right to return to his profession after being released from prison.